simonambridge/NuoDB-Kafka-SparkStreaming/README.md

 # NuoDB Streaming Data Pipeline Example

-How to use modern, real-time, distributed SQL and streaming technologies to build the foudnation for a scalable data pipeline.
+How to use modern, real-time, distributed SQL and streaming technologies to build the foundation for a scalable data pipeline.
 This demo will use these technologies:

 - NuoDB